apache/gravitino/docs/gravitino-server-config.md

 Gravitino server also supports setting up runtime environment variables by editing the `gravitino-env.sh` file, which is located in the `conf` directory.

-### Hadoop environment variables
+### How to access Hadoop

-Currently, Gravitino server use `gravitino` as default Hadoop username, since Gravitino need to access Hadoop(HDFS, YARN etc.) while performing certain operations, please make sure that `gravitino` have the necessary permissions for accessing HDFS or you can change the value of `HADOOP_USER_NAME` by editing the `gravitino-env.sh` file before starting the Gravitino server.
+Gravitino currently does not have an interface to specify the Hadoop username for accessing Hadoop (HDFS, YARN, etc.).
+By default, it uses the `HADOOP_USER_NAME` from the runtime environment as the Hadoop user.
+If you encounter a `permission denied` issue, you can modify the value of the `HADOOP_USER_NAME` variable in `gravitino-env.sh`, which is located in the `conf` directory, before starting the Gravitino service.